 Secrets abound in Planetfall.
 Since establishing a colony on a distant planet, no one has seen the leader of the mission, Suh-Mi, who has gone to live in a strange network of tunnels called God’s City.
 The protagonist, Renata, believes in the supernatural, but has her doubts about the religion that has formed around the leader’s disappearance into God’s City.
 A stranger arrives at the colony, but no one knows how he got there.
+His arrival sets off a chain of events that unravels life in the colony and forces Renata to confront the doubts she has suppressed for too long.

 Do not believe the title of this book.
 Jahren has a dog, but he isn’t a Labrador.
 (Coco is actually a Chesapeake Bay Retriever.)
 But read it anyway!
 You’ll learn so much.